 b.
 Based on the WSIS Process, including those related to Action Line C5, and taking into account the efforts of the UN Secretary-General’s High-Level Panel on Digital Cooperation, ITU should help support efforts in bringing different players together, including at the WSIS Forum and IGF, among others.

 c.
+[While bilateral and multilateral discussions among key players should continue to be encouraged, given the global nature of cybersecurity, it is also necessary that broader discussions be facilitated among wider groups, including the private sector, UN bodies, academia, civil society and other stakeholders to reach a [global] common understanding of cybersecurity with an aim to mitigate related challenges.
+ITU could should play a facilitating role in this regard – working with partners to help bring together all stakeholders within the wider global context of the United Nations.]

 d.
 ITU should continue to explore innovative, flexible, and agile mechanisms for building partnerships, taking into account the rapidly evolving technology sector and the range of new entities that are emerging – especially start-ups and MSMEs.